BRaVa-genetics/universal-saige/walkthrough/walkthrough.md

 ## Step 2

-Step 2 requires variant annotations which can be generated here [annotation repo].
+Step 2 requires variant annotations which can be generated [here](https://github.com/BRaVa-genetics/variant-annotation).
 A summary of the thresholds and software versioning used for variant annotation within BRaVa can be found [here](https://docs.google.com/document/d/11Nnb_nUjHnqKCkIB3SQAbR6fl66ICdeA-x_HyGWsBXM/edit#heading=h.649be2dis6c1).
 The top of the file looks like this:

 `head in/ukb_brava_annotations.txt`